↑

 And, with my youngest’s responses, we learned we needed to explore new ideas.

-When I asked her for her favorite past activities, she stated, “Singing Christmas carols to the neighbors!”
+When I asked her about her favorite past activities, she stated, “Singing Christmas carols to the neighbors!”
 But, we had never gone Christmas caroling.

 Finally, go back to your inventory list and ask each family member to identify their least favorite (not mandatory) activities – whatever the reason.